 In March 1918 the Gazette reported “The Cronig Bros. have rented another of Mr. C’s row of stores on Main Street for enlargement of their present place.”

 In January 1922 Cronig Bros. acquired “a grocery store on wheels, a Reo truck with a large and impressive body painted brown and housing a store,” described the Gazette.
 Cronig Bros. advertised “our Travelling Grocery”.
+They would probably also be in the 1920 census records at this time if you were to look them up.

 In January 1923 Sam Cronig, bought Castello’s Block.
 Once the Cronigs owned the building, many changes were made.
 In March 1926, an electric refrigerating plant was installed in Cronig Brothers market, and in December 1926 the Gazette reported that “Mr. Cronig’s place of business has in the last two weeks been greatly improved by a handsome front entrance and artistic door.”